Tesla Model S is fast, and chic.

 - 0-100kph – 2.7 seconds

 Model S is supple, sumptuous, and silky from the second the selector is pulled down.
 You start to move, in utter silence.
 The only sound from the outside is a discrete shhhhhhhhhh from the tyres.
 There is no oil, so no belts and pullies.
-There are no cylinders, so no petrol or sparks plugs?
-There are just two tiny electric motors (3 on the performance P100D models) attached to a gajillion laptop batteries.
+There are no cylinders, petrol, and sparks plugs?
+Nope none of them either.
+There are just two tiny electric motors attached to a gajillion laptop batteries.

 It accounts for the hefty 2,400 kg weigh-in.